 Bill 148 passed first reading on June 1, 2017 and was referred to the Standing Committee on Finance and Economic Affairs over the summer months.
 During that time, interested stakeholders had the opportunity to provide oral or written submissions.
 The Association of Municipalities of Ontario (AMO), the Ontario Municipal Human Resources Association, and other organizations made submissions to the Standing Committee.
 Bill 148 passed Second reading and was referred back to the Standing Committee on Finance and Economic Affairs on October 18, 2017.
 Recently, there was a second round of public hearings, where stakeholders such as AMO provided submissions.
-The Standing Committee met for a clause-by-clause consideration of Bill 148 on November 16, 2017, which resulted in some changes to Bill 148.
+The Standing Committee is scheduled to meet for a clause-by-clause consideration of Bill 148 on November 16, 2017.
+As a result, there still may be changes to Bill 148 before it passes in the legislature.